ryanwilsond/belte/docs/Buckle.md

 typically used for debugging.

 The *--noout* option overrides *--verbose*, meaning that no information will be logged if both options are used.
-The *--verbose* option will automatically set the diagnostic reporting [severity level](#severityseverity-default-warning) to *all*, the [warning level](#--warnlevelwarning-level-default-1) to max, and will also display [timing information](#--time).
+The *--verbose* option will automatically set the diagnostic reporting [severity level](#--severityseverity-default-warning) to *all*, the [warning level](#--warnlevelwarning-level-default-1) to max, and will also display [timing information](#--time).

 ### *--verbose-path=\<path>*

 Specifies the path the *--verbose* mode will dump files.
-Defaults to the path Buckle was called on.
+Defaults to the working directory.

 ### *--info*

-Displays normal *--verbose* information without producing file artifacts.
+Displays *--verbose* information without producing file artifacts.

 ### *--sae*

-"Stop At Enter/Exit": If specified, the user will be prompted for any input after argument parsing but before any compilation, and then prompted again after compilation is finished.
+If specified, the user will be prompted for any input after argument parsing but before any compilation, and then prompted again after compilation is finished.
+This allows attaching processes to the compiler before any work is done.

-This is used for debugging, specifically waiting to do any work so external processes can attach.

 ## Running Programs